-Al applications put pressure on the data center network.
+Take Al training of Al applications put pressure on the data center network.
 Consider Al training for self-driving cars as an example, the deep learning algorithm relies heavily on massive sample data and high-performance computing capabilities.
-The training data collected is approaching the P level (1PB = 1024 TB) per day.
-If traditional hard disk storage and common CPUs were used to process the data, it could take at least one year to complete the training, which is clearly impractical.
-To improve Al data processing efficiency, revolutionary changes are needed in the storage and computing fields.
-For example, storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS) [5].
+TrainingThe training data collected is close toapproaching the P level (1PB = 1024 TB) per day.
+If traditional hard disk storage and common CPUs arewere used to process the data, it takes could take at least one year to complete the training, which is almost impossible clearly impractical.
+To improve Al data processing efficiency, revolutionary changes are occurringneeded in the storage and computing fields.
+The development of high-speedFor example, storage technology will help users to access the content more conveniently.
+Other data center technologies should be evolved together with distributed storage to ensure customers can obtain high input and output speed.
+Storage performance needs to improve by an order of magnitude to achieve more than 1 million input/output operations per second (IOPS) [5].

-Storage media has evolved from HDDs to SSDs to meet real-time data access requirements, reducing the medium latency by more than 100 times.
-Without similar improvements in network latency, these storage improvements are not realized and simply move the bottleneck from the media to communication latency.
-With networked SSD drives, the communication latency accounts for more than 60% of the total storage end-to-end latency.
-This creates a scenario where the precious storage media is idle more than half of the time.
-When you consider recent improvements in both storage media and AI computing processors together, the communication latency accounts for more than 50% of the total latency, further hindering improvements and wasting resources [6].
+Storage media evolvehas evolved from HDDs to SSDs to meet real-time data access requirements, reducing the medium latency by more than 100 times.
+With the significant improvement of storage media and computing capabilities, the current Without similar improvements in network communication latency becomes, these storage improvements are not realized and simply move the bottleneck of further performance improvement in high performance data center clusters.
+Thefrom the media to communication latency.
+With networked SSD drives, the communication latency accounts for more than 60% of the total storage E2Eend-to-end latency, that is, more than half of.
+This creates a scenario where the time of precious storage media is idle-more than half of the time.
+When you consider recent improvements in both storage media and Al computing processors together, the communication latency accounts for more than 50% of the total latency, further hindering improvements and wasting resources [6].